Second moment of the light-cone Siegel transform and applications: Introduction

 \begin{remark} Fixing $r$ and letting $T\to\infty$ the above counting formula shows that

 giving an effective equidistribution result with power saving estimates for the remainder.
-Moreover, we show that the constant $\kappa_n=\frac{\omega_{Q_n}}{n}$ with $Q_n$ the standard form as in \eqref{equ:stformqn}.
-Since $\omega_{Q_n}$ was explicitly computed in terms of special values of zeta and $L$-functions in \cite[Equation (1.7)]{KelmerYu2022a}, we get an explicit expression for $\kappa_n$ for all $n$. \end{remark}
+Moreover, \comm{as part of the theorem we have $\kappa_{\cQ}=\frac{\omega_Q}{n}$.
+When $Q=Q_n$ as in \eqref{equ:stformqn}, i.e. when $S_{\cQ}=S^n$}, $\omega_{Q_n}$ was explicitly computed in terms of special values of zeta and $L$-functions in \cite[Equation (1.7)]{KelmerYu2022a}, we thus get an explicit expression for $\kappa_{\cQ}$ in this case, \comm{generalizing a formula of Duke \cite[Theorem 1]{Duke2003} for $\kappa_{\cQ}$ when $n=2$}. \end{remark}